Cantavestrella/tei-ausiasmarch/README.md

 # tei-ausiasmarch
-Conversion from LaTEX format to TEI-XML of a synoptic diplomatic edition, according to all witnesses, of the poetry corpus of the 15-c.
+Conversion from LaTEX format to TEI-XML of a variorum diplomatic edition, according to all witnesses, of the poetry corpus of the 15-c.
 Valencian poet Ausiàs March who wrote in Catalan.
-All TEI-XML documents in this repository are the transformed result work from a previous LaTEX format version out of the synoptic diplomatic edition of the complete poemes of Ausiàs March in all its witnesses, first undertaken by a research Valencian team by the universities of Alacant and Politècnica de València, coordinated by Professor Llúcia Martín Pascual (https://orcid.org/0000-0003-0188-7726) as IP.
+All TEI-XML documents in this repository are the transformed result work from a previous LaTEX format version out of the variorum diplomatic edition of the complete poemes of Ausiàs March in all its witnesses, first undertaken by a research Valencian team by the universities of Alacant and Politècnica de València, coordinated by Professor Llúcia Martín Pascual (https://orcid.org/0000-0003-0188-7726) as IP.
 From this original philological work in LaTEX, a subsequent Universitat de València research group, coordinated by Professor